Netsug/nix-no-reposts/README.md

 - Works entirely in your browser
 - Does not send any data to external servers
 - Uses MD5 hashing to avoid storing plain-text post information.
-Only timestamps are stored not hashed.
+Only timestamps (and user settings) are stored not hashed.
 - Automatically cleans up old data based on your settings

 ## Development